mwerezak/sphinx-lang/README.md

 # Is it a compiled language or an interpreted language?

-Both, at the moment.
-Sphinx is compiled to SIR, which stands for Sphinx Intermediate Representation and is the bytecode instruction set for the Sphinx virtual machine.
-The VM that interprets the bytecode is implemented in Rust and should be reasonably fast.
+Sphinx is compiled to a bytecode intermediate representation which is run on a virtual machine.
 In the future I would like to move to a JIT implementation but there are a lot of other things to deal with first.

 # Ok, how do I run it?